-Roseola infantum is the most well-described illness to result from HHV-6.
-HHV-6B may also cause CNS disease in immunocompromised patients (eg, hematopoietic stem cell transplant recipients).
+Roseola infantum is the most well-described illness to result from human herpesvirus-6 (HHV-6); 2 distinct HHV-6 species, A and B, exist with most if not all clinical disease linked to HHV-6B infection.
+HHV-6B may also cause central nervous system (CNS) disease in immunocompromised patients (eg, hematopoietic stem cell transplant recipients).
 Roseola infantum occurs most often in the spring and fall.
 Minor local epidemics have been reported.

 The incubation period is about 5 to 15 days.
 Fever of 39.5 to 40.5° C begins abruptly and persists 3 to 5 days without any localizing symptoms or signs.
-Despite the high fever, the child is usually alert and active, although febrile seizures may occur (see Febrile Seizures).
+Despite the high fever, the child is usually alert and active, although febrile seizures Febrile Seizures Febrile seizures are diagnosed in children 6 months to 5 years of age who have fever > 38° C that is not caused by a central nervous system infection and who have had no previous afebrile... read more may occur.
 Cervical and posterior auricular lymphadenopathy often develops.
 Encephalitis or hepatitis occurs rarely.

 The fever usually falls rapidly on the 4th day, and when the fall occurs, a macular or maculopapular exanthem usually appears prominently on the chest and abdomen and, to a lesser extent, on the face and extremities; it lasts for a few hours to 2 days and may be unnoticed in mild cases.
 In 70% of HHV-6 infections, the classic exanthem does not occur.